ParagShahade/DevOps-and-Infrastructure-Challenge-C3/CI_CD_PIPELINE.md

 ### ✅ **What Was Requested:**

 1. **Outline a CI/CD GitLab pipeline for deploying updates to the API**
-   - Simple 4-stage pipeline: Validate → Test → Deploy → Verify
+   - Simple 5-stage pipeline: Validate → Test → Deploy → Verify → Rollback
    - Basic GitLab CI/CD configuration

 2. **Show how to automate testing, build, deployment, and rollback**
    - **Testing**: Docker testing + Ansible dry runs
    - **Build**: Infrastructure deployment with Ansible
    - **Deployment**: Staging and production environments
-   - **Rollback**: Basic rollback capability
+   - **Rollback**: Rollback stage using maintenance playbook

 3. **Address secrets management and environment configuration**
    - **Secrets**: GitLab CI/CD variables for SSH keys and usernames